Spring in the taiga forest

 ARCTIC NORWAY

-The last days of May and the first week of June 2005 (28 May - 6 June) was spent in northernmost Norway this spring.
-The main aim was to do some pre-breeding studies of the Red-Throated Pipit at the tundra on the Varangerhalvøya near Vadsø in Finnmark county.
-However, we (Professor Göran Högsted and myself) were able to fit in a few days at the start in the Pasvik valley taiga forest.
+The last days of May and the first week of June 2005 (28 May - 6 June) was to be spent in northernmost Norway.
+The aim was to do some pre-breeding studies of the Red-Throated Pipit at the tundra on the Varangerhalvøya near Vadsø in Finnmark county.
+We (Professor Göran Högsted and myself) were however able to fit in a few days of birding in the Pasvik valley taiga forest before entering the tundra.

 The Pasvik valley is placed at the crosspoint of Norway, Russia and Finland.
 The valley holds rather unique breeding birds in Norway, such as Great Grey Owl, Broad-billed Sandpiper, Spotted Redshank, Little Gull, Arctic Warbler and Little Bunting.
 All these species are rarities in all other Norwegian counties.
 We were to early for most of them, but did at least witness the fligh-courtship of Spotted Redshanks, as well as seeing great numbers of birds that usually are not annual on my species lists.

-Mammals were fewer, but a few Moose Alces alces were seen, and a handful Muskrats Ondatra zibethicus.
-I have never seen the latter before.
+Mammals were fewer, but a few Moose, Red Squirrels and Hares were seen, as well as a handful Muskrats Ondatra zibethicus.
 Half beaver and half rat.
 Cool.